 Tax Challenges Arising from the Digitalisation of the Economy - Global Anti-Base Erosion Model Rules (Pillar Two) on OECD

-The Subject to Tax Rule (STTR) is included in Pillar Two.
-It is intended to ensure that double tax agreements do not prevent certain payments made from developing countries from being taxed at a rate of at least 9%.
-The precise scope of the STTR is still under development.
+The Subject to Tax Rule (STTR) is part of Pillar 2.
+It is intended to ensure that double tax agreements entered into by developing countries do not prevent certain cross-border payments being taxed at rates of at least 9%.

 Queries and feedback